-Dear Distance Learners.
+Dear Distance Learners,

-I welcome you to the final semester of your post-graduate programme.
+We welcome you to the final semester of your post-graduate programme.
 By now, you must be well-versed with the prolific works of twentieth century British poetry.
-The purpose of this paper is to allow you to be acquainted with the modern British poets.
-Including some of the finest poems of our times, these literary writings have ushered new techniques and themes within literary circles around the world and have been at the varguard of social and political prophecies and change in the modern have been at the vanguard of social and political prophecies and change in the modern world.
-With this view, the self-learning material has been compiled to appraise the distance learners of the churning in the twentieth century poetic world.
+The objective of this paper is to acquaint you with the modern British poets including some of the finest poems of contemporary times.
+These literary writings have ushered new techniques and themes within literary circles around the world and have been at the vanguard of social and political prophecies and change in the modern world.
+With this view, the self-learning material (SLM) has been compiled to appraise the distance learners of the trends in the twentieth century poetic world.

-Although the S.L.M provided is thorough with regard to the topic, it is by no means all-inclusive and therefore, learners are encouraged to make use of the Directorate library for references and original text of the poems and authors.
+Along with the SLM learners are encouraged to make use of the CDOE library for references and reading of the original texts, of the poems.